This 27 Year Old Chartered Accountant Quit His Job To Start a Media Co & Help Brands Advertise on Cars

 Despite everything, we made it.
 On 7th September 2018, my friends and I started 360 AD VENTURE MEDIA - to help brands advertise on cars that act as moving billboards.

 Fast-forward to the present: Just within a year since inception, we have built 4 different marketing verticals, with each one of us leading a vertical.

 For me, any business is about a sound revenue model and strong numbers.
-The most difficult part is to work out the numbers and study them thoroughly – which most of the start-ups miss on.
+The most difficult part is to work out the numbers and study them thoroughly - which most of the start-ups miss out on.

 So, being a CA, I laid the foundation of my business with a sound revenue model.
 Everything was worked out on paper.
 This helped us make money since the beginning.

 Also running a business and CA, both are a process.
 In both cases, you can reach the ultimate goal only when you pass through the funnel of patience, sacrifice, and commitment.

 So, for me, as a Chartered Accountant, starting a venture was relatively easy as I had already lived the process of CA - which taught me all the functionalities of business beforehand.